tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/事件通知/历史类型/视频转码完成_intl_en.md

 TranscodeComplete

 ## Event Description
-If the application is configured with event notification, after a video is transcoded, the application backend can get an event notification through "normal callback" or "reliable callback". <!-- The content of the event notification is the [`TranscodeTask2017` structure](https://intl.cloud.tencent.com/document/product/266/34187#TranscodeTask2017).-->
+If the application is configured with event notification, after a video is transcoded, the application backend can get an event notification through "normal callback" or "reliable callback".The content of the event notification is the [`TranscodeTask2017` structure](https://intl.cloud.tencent.com/document/product/266/34187#TranscodeTask2017).

 ## Normal Callback